trm313/react-typeorm-ts-postgres/README.md

 ### Development Runtime

-In two terminals execute:
+In two terminals execute the following commands from the application root:

 `npm run dev` - starts the server in watch mode on port 3001

 `npm run client` - starts the client in development & watch mode on port 3000

-Calls prefaced with `/api` will be proxied to the development server on port 3001, as configured in the `setupProxy.js` file
+In development mode, calls from the frontend that are prefaced with `/api` will be proxied to the development server on port 3001, as configured in the `setupProxy.js` file

 ### Production Runtime

-Execute `npm run heroku-postbuild`, which will trigger both the backend server and the React frontend client to build.
+Executing `npm run heroku-postbuild` will trigger both the backend server and the React frontend client to build.
 The application will then be served statically from the server root

-### Deploying to Heroku
+#### Deploying to Heroku

 To deploy this application to Heroku: